 Prince Harry appears in U.K. court to testify against tabloid publisher

-Prince Harry, the Duke of Sussex, appeared in a U.K. court Tuesday to testify and be cross-examines as part of his lawsuit against Mirror Group Newspapers (MGN).
-The 38-year-old second son of Britain's King Charles III is suing the tabloid publisher over unlawful information gathering, including alleged voicemail hacking.
+London - Prince Harry, the Duke of Sussex, appeared in a U.K. court Tuesday to testify and be cross-examined as part of his lawsuit against Mirror Group Newspapers (MGN).
+The 38-year-old second son of Britain's King Charles III is suing the tabloid publisher over alleged unlawful information gathering, including alleged voicemail hacking.

+MGN's lawyer, Andrew Green, was questioning Prince Harry about the details of tabloid articles referenced in his suit and his claims about how information in them was gathered.

 "I genuinely feel that in every relationship that I've ever had — be that with friends, girlfriends, with family or with the army, there's always been a third party involved, namely the tabloid press," Harry said in a lengthy written witness statement that was released Tuesday as he appeared in London's High Court.